-Therefore, when using this toolkit, ensure you have planned out all the steps BEFORE you take any
+Therefore, when using this toolkit, ensure you have planned out all the steps BEFORE you take any action in advertising and promoting your trustee vacancies.

 3.1 Identifying what the Board needs

 Step 1 - Get agreement of the Board

 The current board might agree that more trustees are needed, but do they fully understand the reasons why?
 Every trustee should read through this toolkit and then have an opportunity to raise any concerns.
 The board should discuss if they are ready to commit to a strategic and structured trustee recruitment campaign and set out what they want to achieve by the end of it.
 Having a clear shared vision of how you want to improve the current board is important, because it will become the guiding principal behind every action you take.